christopherlindberg1/mortfors-bus/README.md

 ### Flask-bcrypt

-Passlib is used to encrypt passwords stored in the database.
+Flask-bcrypt is used to encrypt passwords stored in the database.
 Install flask-bcrypt with the following command:

 ```
 $ pip install flask-bcrypt